bpbpublications/Event-Driven-Architecture-for-Beginners-using-RabbitMQ-and-.NET/README.md

-# Event-Driven Architecture for Beginners using RabbitMQ and .NET
+# Event-driven Architecture for Beginners Using RabbitMQ and .NET
- Event-Driven Architecture for Beginners using RabbitMQ and .NET, by BPB Publications
+ Event-driven Architecture for Beginners Using RabbitMQ and .NET, by BPB Publications